 We recognise that positive behaviour and good attendance are central to raising standards and pupil attainment.
 For children to reach full potential from their education it is vital that they attend regularly and be at school, on time, every day.

 In March 2015 new statutory duties were placed on schools by the ‘Counter Terrorism and Security Act,’ (2015) which means they must work to prevent children being drawn into extremism.
 Safeguarding children from all risks of harm is an important part of a school’s work and protecting them from extremism is one aspect of that

-This policy is in line with the Greenwich Safeguarding Children Board Child Protection Procedures, “Working Together to Safeguard Children March 2013” and “Keeping Children Safe in Education” April 2015 which “…requires governing bodies of maintained schools and FE colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.”
+This policy is in line with the Greenwich Safeguarding Children Board Child Protection Procedures, “Working Together to Safeguard Children” and “Keeping Children Safe in Education” 2018 which “…requires governing bodies of maintained schools and FE colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.”

 We aim to provide your child with the best possible education and meet his or her needs as well as we can.
 However, in any school, parents may occasionally feel concerned about something or have a complaint.
 If this is the case we want to hear from you.

 We set homework based on the age and ability of the child.
 The aim is to provide children with opportunities to present their homework in a variety of ways to suit their learning styles.
-Homework is set online through SHOW MY HOMEWORK, however we provide alternative resources for those without access to the internet at home.
+Homework is set online through Google Classroom, however we provide alternative resources for those without access to the internet at home.

 The use of IT can enhance learning across the whole curriculum.
 Therefore at Invicta School, IT is an integral part of the curriculum.